barotto/IBMulator/README.md

 If IBMulator is configured as a client and it fails to connect to a server, it has to be restarted to retry the connection.

-You can enable the status indicators with `[gui]:show_leds` or `SHIFT+F4` to see the current status of the connection.
+You can enable the status indicators with `[gui]:show_indicators` or `SHIFT+F4` to see the current status of the connection.
 When a connection is successfully established the `NET` indicator will appear green.

 To reduce latency and improve responsiveness you can use two additional